0xFlazh/userGuide/SMART_CONTRACT.md

 The first thing the trade function does is construct an order hash.
 Then it checks to make sure the signature provided matches the order hash (or the order was submitted by the user on-chain), the order hasn't expired, and the trade won't overfill the remaining volume associated with the order.
 If all these things are true, the tradeBalances function moves funds from one account to the other, and moves funds to the fee account.
 Note that all fees are paid in the tokenGet token.
 Then the trade function updates the orderFills variable with the amount that has been filled, and emits an event.

 Note that the balances of the two counterparties are never explicitly checked, because the safeSub function is used to ensure the balances don't go below zero.
 If the trade would result in a balance going below zero, the safeSub function would throw an error and the trade would fail.
-Also note that the tradeBalances function is marked as private, which means it can only be called from within the OxFlazh smart contract (specifically, from within the trade function).
+Also note that the tradeBalances function is marked as private, which means it can only be called from within the 0xFlazh smart contract (specifically, from within the trade function).

     function testTrade(address tokenGet, uint amountGet, address tokenGive, uint amountGive, uint expires, uint nonce, address user, uint8 v, bytes32 r, bytes32 s, uint amount, address sender) constant returns(bool) {
       if (!(